 How much time to spend in Madeira?

-How much time you spend in Madeira depends on how you like to travel and the types of things you like to do.
+How much time you spend in Madeira depends on how you like to travel and the things you like to do.
 Funchal can be seen in a day and you can drive around the coast in half a day.
-Take time to do some hikes, hang out at Calheta, Ponta do Sol, and Machico.
+Do some hikes, hang out at Calheta, Ponta do Sol, and Machico.

 What are the highlights of Madeira?